Blog · By The Packaging Vista Team · June 20, 2026

 - CR-fitted rigid boxes – premium presentation with a certified insert or closure.

-We can recommend a compliant option for products like marijuana boxes, pre-roll boxes, and edibles.
+We can recommend a compliant option for products like certified child-resistant marijuana boxes, child-resistant pre-roll tubes and boxes, and edibles.

 Can child-resistant packaging still look premium?